Space History News space history and collectibles feature articles

 |

-The hangar features two elevated overlooks that allow visitors to study suspended artifacts straight-on and ground-level displays from above.
+The hangar features two elevated overlooks that provide visitors the chance to study suspended artifacts straight-on and ground-level displays from above.

-More than 500 smaller artifacts are exhibited in cases throughout the hangar including advanced spacesuit prototypes; research crystals formed in orbit; sounding rocket payloads; space-themed toys from the 1950s and 1960s and even borscht in tubes, prepared for Soviet cosmonauts.
+More than 500 smaller artifacts are arranged inside cases spread throughout the hangar including displays dedicated to spacesuit prototypes; research crystals formed in orbit; sounding rocket payloads; space-themed toys from the 1950s and 1960s, and even borscht in tubes prepared for Soviet cosmonauts.

-The oldest artifact in the hangar, the Ritchey Grinding Machine, dates back to the 1890s, when it was used to craft a 60-inch mirror for an observatory telescope in Wisconsin.
-The newest artifact is an engineering model created by U.S. Naval Academy midshipmen as they developed the PCSat communications satellite launched in 2001 and still in orbit.
+The oldest artifact inside the hangar, the Ritchey Grinding Machine, dates back to the 1890s, when it was used to craft a 60-inch mirror for use in a telescope in Wisconsin.
+The newest artifact is an engineering model created by Naval Academy midshipmen of a PCSat communications satellite that was launched in 2001 and is still in orbit.

 |